-If the Ethics Committee finds that it has jurisdiction and that there is probable cause to believe that a violation of the Code of Ethics and Conduct has occurred, within thirty (30) business days from the date of this finding, it shall provide notice to the Respondent of the allegation, a copy of the written complaint or other source of the factual basis for the allegation, and any other information necessary to fairly inform the Respondent of the factual basis for the allegation.
+If the Ethics Committee finds that it has jurisdiction and that there is probable cause to believe that a violation of the Code of Ethics and Conduct occurred, within thirty (30) calendar days it shall provide notice to the Respondent of the allegation, a copy of the written complaint or other source of the factual basis for the allegation, and any other information necessary to fairly inform the Respondent of the factual basis for the allegation.

-The Respondent shall have thirty (30) business days from delivery of the notice to respond by providing any information for consideration by the Ethics Committee.
-Failure to respond, in some manner, to this notice, within the time period, will be deemed to be an admission of the veracity of the allegation.
-Upon written request of the Respondent and for good cause, the Chair of the Ethics Committee may extend the deadline for the response for a period not to exceed thirty (30 business days.
+The Respondent shall have thirty (30) calendar days from delivery of the notice to respond by providing any information for consideration by the Ethics Committee.
+Upon written request of the Respondent and for good cause, the Ethics Committee may extend the deadline for the response for a period not to exceed thirty (30) calendar days.